-- 50. Requests for a review should, in a self-contained format, contain in writing a full statement of the grounds for review in a single document and should not require the Independent Reviewer to cross-refer to previous correspondence with the ASA or other parties in setting out the grounds for review.
+- 54. Requests for a review should, in a self-contained format, contain in writing a full statement of the grounds for review in a single document and should not require the Independent Reviewer to cross-refer to previous correspondence with the ASA or other parties in setting out the grounds for review.
 The request for review should be addressed to the Independent Reviewer of the Rulings of the ASA Council, 7th Floor North, Artillery House, 11-19 Artillery Row, London SW1P 1RT (fax: 020 7580 7057, e-mail: indrev@asbof.co.uk).
 The request must be sent within 21 calendar days of the date on our letter of notification of the formal ruling or the Council decision that a complaint requires no additional investigation.
-The Independent Reviewer might waive the 21-day time limit if they judge it fair and reasonable to do so in exceptional circumstances. - 51.
-Requests may come only from the complainant or the advertiser (the 'parties to the review').
-Those from the advertiser or from the non-public complainant should be signed by the Chairman, Chief Executive or equivalent office holder; requests made only by their solicitor or agency will not be accepted.
+The Independent Reviewer might waive the 21-day time limit if they judge it fair and reasonable to do so in exceptional circumstances. - 55.
+Requests should come only from the complainant, the advertiser or the broadcaster (the 'parties to the review').
+Those from the advertiser or broadcaster or from a non-public complainant should be signed by the Chairman, Chief Executive or equivalent office holder; requests made only by their solicitor, agency or clearance centre will not be accepted.
 All dealings with the Independent Reviewer must be in writing.
 No oral hearings or meetings with the Independent Reviewer will be granted.